 Get in touch

-- National Confidential Inquiry into Suicide and Homicide by People with Mental Illness
+- National Confidential Inquiry into Suicide and Safety in Mental Health

-Research into suicide and homicide by mental health patients across the UK and the sudden unexplained death of psychiatric in-patients in England and Wales.
+Research into suicide and homicide by mental health patients across the UK.

 - Manchester Self-Harm Project